 The peel on eggplant is completely edible and does not need to be removed before slicing and sweating.

-You do not have to sweat the eggplant before breading it, however it does remove excess bitterness and moisture that the eggplant has.
+You do not have to sweat the eggplant before breading it, however, it does remove excess bitterness and moisture.
 If you do not have time to sweat the eggplant, cut the slices thinner and pat dry as best as you can.

 ⏲️ Make ahead and storage instructions

-- To freeze no fry eggplant parmesan, simply assemble the entire dish, wrap it tightly with plastic wrap and store it in the freezer for up to 3 months.
-When you are ready to bake, take it out of the freezer and let it thaw completely in the refrigerator.
+- ENTIRE DISH - Assemble the entire dish up until the final baking time.
+The longer it sits, the soggier the eggplant becomes, so no longer than 24 hours is recommended.
+To freeze, wrap it tightly with plastic wrap and store it in the freezer for up to 3 months.
+Let the frozen dish thaw completely in the refrigerator.
 Cooking times might be longer, depending on how cold the dish is.

 Ingredients